 When Chandler “CC” Peddle ’17 (far right) earned a bronze medal at the USA Snowboard Association Nationals at Copper Mountain, Colorado earlier this month, the announcer was surprised to see she was from Chesapeake, Va.
 “Do they have snow there?” he asked.

-CC told him there is snow in Chesapeake, but she does her training at Wintergreen, just up the road from Lynchburg College.
+CC told him there is snow in Chesapeake, but she does her training at Wintergreen, just up the road from University of Lynchburg.
 During the winter and winter break, CC spends seven hours a day on the slopes, practicing her “slopestyle” skills, which include rails and jumps.

 “It’s my little escape from schoolwork and stuff like that,” she said.
 “It’s like walking to me.”